mkirsch2/tuition_status/README.md

 ## Background

-In New York City there is a small but mighty post-secondary vocational school that is licensed by the the New York State Education Department (NYSED) Bureau of Proprietary School Supervision (BPSS), accredited by the Commission of the Council on Occupational Education (COE), and approved by both the United States Department of Education (USDE) and Department of Veteran Affairs (VA).
+In New York City there is a small post-secondary vocational school that is licensed by the the New York State Education Department (NYSED) Bureau of Proprietary School Supervision (BPSS), accredited by the Council on Occupational Education (COE), and approved by both the United States Department of Education (USDE) and Department of Veterans Affairs (VA).

 As the Director of Financial Aid Compliance & Veterans Affairs, part of my role is to oversee students' tuition plans and to identify trends in payment history.
 Being a school of this size, which graduates less than 150 of students per fiscal year, students who default on their tuition payments can drastically affect the financial performance of the school.

-The school, which has requested its name to remain anonymous for this analysis, offers two main programs that will be included within this analysis - a 150-hour part-time program and a 600-hour full-time program, both of which will be described in more detail later on in the analysis.
+The school, which has requested its name to remain anonymous for this analysis, offers two main programs that will be included within the analysis - a 150-hour part-time program and a 600-hour full-time program.

 ## Topic Selection

-This analysis will consider the following factors and determine if any have a significant influence on whether students default on their tuition payments.
+This analysis will consider the following factors and determine if any have a significant influence on whether students who have graduated will default on their tuition payments.

+- Program
+- Age
 - Gender
-- Age
+- Previous post-secondary experience
 - Race / ethnicity
 - GED vs high school diploma
 - Years between completing GED / high school and starting a program at this school
-- Previous post-secondary experience (yes or no)
-- Full-time program (600 hours) vs part-time program (150 hours)
 - Final attendance percentage
 - Final GPA